rosaliemillner/rosaliemillner/README.md

 ---

-You can reach me on LinkedIn or on email via rosalie@millner.fr
+You can reach me on LinkedIn or on email via rosalie@millner.fr.

 <!--
 **rosaliemillner/rosaliemillner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.